Advertiser Disclosure

 What's the best way to book Austrian Airlines business class?

-There are tons of different ways to book business class using various Star Alliance partners.
+There are tons of different ways to book Austrian Airlines business class using various Star Alliance partners.
 Austrian Airlines is known for levying large fuel surcharges $500+ each way.

 If you’re willing to pay for the fuel surcharges, the best deal is Asiana Club, which charges 40,000 miles one-way or 80,000 miles round-trip.
-Unfortunately, Asiana’s sole transfer partner is Marriott.
+Unfortunately, Asiana has no transfer partner so you’ll need to earn miles via flying or the co-branded credit card.

 Another great option is 88,000 ANA miles for round-trip travel.
 ANA is transfer partners with American Express Membership Rewards and Marriott Bonvoy.